 It is however possible to run it using Qemu - I have already prepared an

-image that will run the Teamspeak server through qemu
+ARM image that will run the Teamspeak server through qemu that you can

 find on my Dockerhub - or if you want to see the source checkout the